skip to navigationskip to main content

 Company Secretarial Services

 All Limited Companies are required to correctly maintain their statutory records and file their statutory documentation in accordance with the Companies Act.
 However, many company officers do not possess the time or the technical knowledge to enable them to carry out this function themselves.
+However, many company officers lack the time or technical expertise to manage these responsibilities themselves.

 At Hartley Fowler, we have invested heavily in our software and our staff to be able to offer extremely comprehensive and efficient company secretarial services.